Researchers won’t take dead orca calf away from mother as she carries it into a 17th day

 She was following Tahlequah’s story from Lawrencetown, Nova Scotia, and like many around the world, is moved by the whale’s plight.

-In people, witnessing suh distress in an animal can also be a portal that opens to deep, unresolved grief over losses of their own children and other loved ones, Sperry said.
+In people, witnessing such distress in an animal can also be a portal that opens to deep, unresolved grief over losses of their own children and other loved ones, Sperry said.
 That includes pets, a bond that continues after an animal’s death, just as with the loss of a person.

 “Yet a lot of times in society that type of grief goes unrecognized,” she said.